-It’s important to realize that “proof” of prehistoric events is extraordinarily rare.
+It’s important to realize that “proof” of ancient events is extraordinarily rare.
 Mountains of obvious evidence don’t typically survive three thousand years, even when the event itself is significant.
 It’s only reasonable to look for remnants, circumstantial evidence, collaborating artifacts, and perhaps some random documents.
 Of course, insisting that evidence must be found outside the Bible is, itself, an unfair bias.
 Scripture is part of ancient written records, whether skeptics appreciate it or not.
 For those not committed to rejecting such things out of hand, archaeological evidence favors a real, historical exodus of Israel from Egypt.

 Examining evidence fairly means avoiding myths and poor assumptions.
 Pop culture is not historical evidence.
 For example, movies such as The Prince of Egypt and The Ten Commandments use the name Rameses for the Pharaoh of the exodus.
 However, Scripture never identifies Pharaoh using that name.
-Looking for explicit evidence in connection with the reign of Rameses II is an attempt to verify a movie, not the Bible.
-Skeptics who assume the Bible speaks of Rameses are not only looking at the wrong sources but the wrong time period.
+Looking for explicit evidence of the exodus in connection with the reign of Rameses II is an attempt to verify a movie, not the Bible.
+Skeptics who assume the Bible speaks of Rameses are not only looking at the wrong sources but very possibly the wrong time period.

 Cultures use different dating systems, not all of which are consistent.
 Even when there is ample evidence of an occurrence, it can be difficult for historians to know exactly what dates were involved.
 This is particularly true of Egyptian history, the record of which is erratic.
 Egyptians sometimes recorded rulers who reigned simultaneously as if they were consecutive, for example.
 Even experts in Egyptian archaeology would admit that dating anything using ancient Egyptian records requires an inflated level of tolerance.

 Support from Archaeology